sjmiller8182/sjmiller8182.github.io/_pages/cv.md

 {% include base_path %}

 Curious and innovative self-starter with a passion for data analysis and learning from data.
 Strong aptitude for learning new concepts and capable of turning new knowledge into actionable ideas.
 Ability to prioritize requirements from cross-functional teams and effectively communicate with stakeholders to achieve on-time completion of projects.

 Education
 ======
 * M.S.
 Data Science, SMU, Dec.
 2020 (expected), GPA: 4.0
 * B.S.
-Engineering Physics, LeTourneau University, 2013, GPA: 3.77
+Engineering Physics, LeTourneau University, 2013, Magna Cum Laude
 * B.S.
-Electrical Engineering, LeTourneau University, 2013, GPA: 3.77
+Electrical Engineering, LeTourneau University, 2013, Magna Cum Laude

 Work Experience
 ======